 1. E-Invoicing – How it began, how it is going

 The first committee was set-up in May 2019 to discuss the usability of E-Invoicing and prepare an e-invoicing implementation plan for India considering global implementations.
 Since the committee gave its recommendations, several drafts of E-Invoicing Specifications were issued and finally the E-Invoice Schema was released in January 2020.
 The mandate was supposed to go LIVE from 1st April 2020.
 However the mandate was pushed to 1st October 2020 vide 39th GST Council meeting happened on 14h March 2020.
 The mandate finally went LIVE from 1st October 2020 in a phased manner.

 2. Why E-Invoicing

 E-Invoicing is increasingly mandated by governments across the globe particularly due to GST evasion.

-Tax leakage and frauds using fake invoices have been an issue the government is trying to fight even before the GST era.
+Tax leakage and fraud using fake invoices have been an issue the government is trying to fight even before the GST era.
 E-invoicing in India is proposed to put an end to this by mandating authorization of every invoice from the government portal.
 Real time invoice reporting discourages subsequent fraudulent changes/adjustments.

 Some of the key benefits are: